hjespers/teslams/README.md

 #visualize.js - Display historical or realtime streaming data in a browser using Google Maps and provide an energy/speed graph

 A sample application that uses streaming data collected in MongoDB by the streaming.js app and makes it visible in a browser.
+For this app to work you need to be logging the streaming data into a database (see the streaming app above for details).
+Visualize then takes those data and shows them as a web application.
+You can connect to the main page for a simple welcome screen that allows you to pick the data range and then select one of the (currently) three supported applications:

+- map: visualize the path and speed of the car over a period of time.
+This can also do live tracking of the progress of the car.
+It uses Google Maps and AJAX to update the map (either in real time, or in "fast forward" mode when looking at the past).
+- energy: visualize the energy used and regenerated while driving, charging (voltage and current) and SOC (state of charge) over the time period given.
+- stats: visualize daily driving, charging and Wh/mile.

 To execute run: